Two current UArizona courses

 - Students will be staying (double occupancy) at Biosphere 2 and the Intercultural Center for the Study of Deserts & Oceans (CEDO) in Puerto Penasco, Sonora.

-- Students will also be camping atop Mt Lemmon in the Santa Catalina Mountains, in the Santa Rita Mountains, and near Organ Pipe Cactus National Monument.
+- Students will also be camping atop Mt Lemmon in the Santa Catalina Mountains and near Organ Pipe Cactus National Monument.

-- Instead of the traditional classroom model, we will be in the field hiking, observing, collecting data, and generating summaries of our findings.
+- Instead of the traditional classroom model, we will be in the field hiking, snorkelling, observing, collecting data, and generating summaries of our findings.
 Expect to be challenged.
-You will learn a lot about ecology, Sonoran Desert natural and cultural history, and perhaps yourself.
+You will learn a lot about ecology, Sonoran Desert natural and cultural history, Gulf of California and ocean systems, coral resilience, and perhaps yourself.

 Course Fee: $1250 - pays for on-course transportation, institutional visitor fees, lodging, and most meals plus